Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Shortcut Infrastructure

-\begin{lemma} The $\H$-shortcut data structure supports the following operations (amortized runtime is given in parenthesis): \begin{enumerate}\compactify \item Given an $(i,t)$ pair and an $(i,t)$-shortcut that is not a fundamental $\H$-shortcut, uncover the $(i,t)$-shortcut $(O(1))$. \item Given a single-child $(i,t)$-node $u$ whose $(i,t)$-child is $v$ such that Invariant~\ref{invariant:it-shortcuts} holds for the pair $u$ and $v$, traverse down the path of $(i,t)$-shortcuts from $u$ to $v$.
-After the path is traversed, the set of $(i,t)$-shortcuts on this path is exactly $\ShortCuts^{\H}(u,v)$, and so Invariant~\ref{invariant:it-shortcuts} holds for the pair $u$ and $v$ after the traversal $(O(\log\log n))$. \end{enumerate} \end{lemma}
+\begin{lemma} The $\H$-shortcut data structure supports the following operations (worst case time in parenthesis): \begin{enumerate}\compactify \item (Uncovering) Given an $(i,t)$ pair and an $(i,t)$-shortcut $\scut{u}{v}$ that is not a fundamental $\H$-shortcut, uncover $\scut{u}{v}$ and convert the two supporting shortcuts of $\scut{u}{v}$ into $(i,t)$-shortcuts $(O(1))$. \item (Traversal and Covering) Assume Invariant~\ref{invariant:it-shortcuts} holds for all $\H$-nodes with depth $\ge i$.
+Given a single-child $(i,t)$-node $u$ whose $(i,t)$-child is $v$, traverse from $u$ to $v$ via $(i,t)$-shortcuts while guaranteeing that after the traversal is completed, the set of $(i,t)$-shortcuts between $u$ and $v$ is exactly $\ShortCuts^{\H}(u,v)$, preserving Invariant~\ref{invariant:it-shortcuts} for all $\H$-nodes with depth $\ge i$ \ $(O(k + \log\log n)$, where $k$ is the number of $(i, t)$-shortcuts covered during the traversal$)$. \end{enumerate} \end{lemma}